openid/openid4vp_ble/main.md

 The data are encoded in an URL as follows:

-* custom scheme `OVPBLE`
+The URL starts with the ustom scheme `OVPBLE`.
+The encoding of the actual data in the URL path basically follows the rules given in (#connection-ble):
-* the first 5 characters of the path represent a human readable identifier of the Verifier (RP)
+* The first part delimited by a `_` is a human readable identifier of the Verifier (RP)
-* the rest of the path contains the first half of the verifier's ephermel X25519 key in base64url encoding (as defined in Section 5 of [@!RFC4648]).
+* The rest of the path contains the first half of the verifier's ephermel X25519 key in base64url encoding (as defined in Section 5 of [@!RFC4648]).

 Here is an example:

 ```
-OVPBLE://GUCCI8520f0098930a754748b7ddcb43ef75a
+OVPBLE://STADIONENTRANCE_ODUyMGYwMDk4OTMwYTc1NDc0OGI3ZGRjYjQzZWY3NWE
 ```

 # OpenID4VP Request over BLE